 Our mental health and the scale of the issue on our sleep

 By this, I mean sadly that this 10-15% is only merely the representation of those people who have the resources to access the support and help they need with their mental health support.
-The more realistic figures show and according to up to date studies is close to 40% (Kendall-Tackett, 2017), and it is believed to be even higher if a mother has experienced previous trauma or violence.
+The more realistic figures show and, according to up to date studies is close to 40% (Kendall-Tackett, 2017).
+And it is known to be even higher if a mother has experienced previous trauma or violence.

 What about trauma?